Tag Archives: Gil Kane

 A couple of dubious choices by Walt and story editor Jim Salicrup aside the story rockets towards its cliffhanger.
 In America this would’ve been the penultimate chapter in a four-issue mini-series but here in the UK we actually still had two parts to come.
 How so?
 You’ll find out next month.
 (I have to try to get you back here somehow!)
 In the meantime this final page brings things to an end but the issue has more to give before we place it back on the shelf.

-Last month the behind-the-scenes feature introduced us to the various special effects departments and their roles in bringing Michael Crichton’s creation to the screen.
+Last issue the behind-the-scenes feature introduced us to the various special effects departments and their roles in bringing Michael Crichton’s creation to the screen.
 This time the focus is fully on the mechanical dinosaurs themselves, created by Stan Winston and his team, in Building a Better Dinosaur.

 We all know how the film led the way in its use of computer graphics, but what can’t be forgotten are the wonderfully lifelike creations that the cast actually got to interact with.
 As a huge fan of Jaws (which gets a humorous mention here), Jurassic Park always felt like a descendant of that original mechanical predator movie and this brief write-up is an interesting look at how they were created and operated.
 It’s just a shame it doesn’t contain any accompanying design or set photos of the details covered in the text.